 I do hope this has been helpful and answered any questions you may have had.

-We look forward to seeing you either on line or in school on Monday.
+We look forward to seeing you in school on Monday.

 Wednesday 1st April 2020